February Revolution (Paraguay): Background

+Coup

-During the night of February 16 troops led by lieutenant colonels Federico Wenman Smith and Camildo Recalde occupied Asunción.
+During the night of February 16, troops led by lieutenant colonels Federico Wenman Smith and Camildo Recalde occupied Asunción.
 Police headquarters were attacked with a loss of about 50 lives.
 Battles in the city lasted the whole day and in the evening President Ayala surrendered to Recalde.
 Estigarribia flew to Asuncion from his headquarters in Chaco, but was arrested in the airport.
-Franco returned victorious to the capital on February 19 and assumed Presidency.
+Franco returned from his exile in Buenos Aires on February 19 and was sworn in as provisional president the next day.
+Six months later, the jailed Ayala and Estigarribia were deported to Montevideo, Uruguay.

 Juan Stefanich was one of the main organizers behind the revolution.

 Main achievements

 Franco promised that his government would institute sweeping changes favouring the popular classes, ignored for so long by the Liberal governments.
 Paraguay, Franco insisted, was a 'natural democracy' in the sense that all segments of society had a strong feeling of national solidarity.
 New laws and institutions were intended to reflect this unity; however, these were never properly put into effect and tested since the government of the February Revolution was overthrown by a Liberal counter-revolution within eighteen months.
 Moreover, during its brief existence, the revolutionary government was riven by factions whose quarrelling prevented it from following any well-defined course.

 Nevertheless, the febreristas — as the revolutionaries later came to call themselves — would claim the revolutionary government to have broken with the past in at least three important areas: